David May (footballer): Manchester United

-The purchases of Henning Berg and Jaap Stam as well as the emergence of Wes Brown limited his chances further during the late 1990s and he saw very little action with the first team.
+The purchases of Henning Berg and Jaap Stam, as well as the emergence of Wes Brown, limited his chances further during the late 1990s and he saw very little action with the first team.
 However, towards the end of the treble-winning 1998–99 season, May enjoyed a brief comeback as Ferguson rotated his squad to cope with the mounting fixture congestion and United were challenging for the league title, FA Cup and European Cup.
 He was also named in the starting line-up for the 1999 FA Cup Final as Stam was being rested for the Champions League Final against Bayern Munich.
 May was named on the bench for that match, and is remembered for the way he led the celebrations after the match, despite not playing one single minute in the Champions League that season.
 A popular chant with the crowd was "David May, superstar!
-Got more medals than Shearer!" – in reference to the lack of success enjoyed by May's former Blackburn colleague Alan Shearer, who was one of the finest strikers of his generation but won just one trophy in a career which lasted nearly 20 years at the highest level.
+Got more medals than Shearer!" – in reference to the lack of success enjoyed by May's former Blackburn colleague Alan Shearer, who was one of the finest strikers of his generation but won just one trophy in a career which lasted nearly twenty years at the highest level.

 The following season, May was loaned out to Huddersfield Town, where he played under Steve Bruce.
-In his first appearance for the Terriers, however, he picked up an injury and had to return for treatment to Old Trafford, where he remained for another three years, but often sidelined by injury and playing mainly in the reserve team.
+In his first appearance for the Terriers, however, he picked up an injury and had to return for treatment to Old Trafford, where he remained for another three years, but was often sidelined by injury and played mainly in the reserve team.
 May's last four seasons with United saw him make only 12 appearances in total for the club.
 Due to his lack of appearances, May collected only two Premier League winner's medals, despite being a squad member for six winning campaigns.
 May's final competitive appearance for Manchester United came in the League Cup on 3 December 2002 against Burnley.

 Burnley

 At the end of his contract with Manchester United in the summer of 2003, May was given a free transfer and snapped up by Burnley manager Stan Ternent, an old friend of Ferguson's, to bolster his leaky defence.
-In September 2003 he scored in a 2–1 win against Stoke City, while at the end of the month he was sent off against Wimbledon for two yellow cards.
+In September 2003, he scored in a 2–1 win against Stoke City, while at the end of the month he was sent off against Wimbledon for two yellow cards.

 In December 2003, May was headbutted by Ternent following a disagreement at the club training ground.
 They later settled their differences.

 He played 39 times for Burnley during the 2003–04 season, and captained the team on a number of occasions.